mrknmc/ug4/ds/ReadMe.txt

 My strategy for keeping nodes alive is to reconstruct the MST after every broadcast.
 Thus if a certain node dies its edges will be replaced by edges through some other nodes.

+Nodes forward the messages and when they die they inform nodes they have an edge to.
+These nodes remove their edge to the dead node and then the node is removed from the network.
+Next time MST is constructed the node will thus not be connectible.